vsheahan/Latent-Space-Invaders/README.md

 - Catches only 2-12% of attacks (terrible)
 - But rarely bothers normal users (7% false alarms - good!)

 **What I learned:** Teaching a system what "normal" looks like helps with false positives, but doesn't help catch attacks that are designed to look normal (which is all of them).
+This taught me that unsupervised anomaly detection has fundamental limits when dealing with adversarial attacks.

-**Should you use this?** Only if you care WAY more about not annoying users than about catching attacks.
-For something that actually catches attacks, see [Ensemble Space Invaders](https://github.com/vsheahan/Ensemble-Space-Invaders).
+**What this is:** My second experimental attempt at using math to detect prompt injections.
+Part of a three-experiment learning journey where I tried different approaches to understand how LLMs work and explore mathematical defenses ([see all experiments](https://github.com/vsheahan/Space-Invaders-Vector-Command)).
+Not a production system - just research and learning.

 ---